robotology/speech/speechInteraction/modules/googleSynthesis/README.md

-Google Cloud Natural Language API with YARP
+Google Cloud Text to Speech API with YARP
 ==========================